 10. In The Shadow Of The Moon (2019)

 In 1988, a police officer is hunting a serial killer and manages to track her down, only to watch in horror as she gets trampled by a subway train.
 The case closes after the murderer is dead.
-Only she is not dead and resurfaces 9 years later and the killings start again.
+Only she is not dead and resurfaces nine years later, and the killings start again.
 With the authorities unable to comprehend the logic-defying murders, only one cop is close to figuring out the reality, especially when she starts dropping hints.
 ‘In The Shadow Of The Moon’ is a crime thriller that will leave your head slightly spinning when you’re done watching it, and that’s not entirely a bad thing.
+You can stream the film here.

 9. Horse Girl (2020)

 Sarah is a sweet, socially awkward woman with a fondness for crafts and horses.
 The film ‘Horse Girl‘ centers around Sarah as she gets increasingly paranoid and suffers a total, crippling mental breakdown to the point where she cannot distinguish between what is real and what is not.
 The surreal psychological drama tries to take viewers inside Sarah’s mentally disturbed headspace so that audiences can feel as she slips further and further down the spiral.
-Some really great acting by Allison Brie who plays Sarah; there’s a strange fragility in her eyes that threatens to shatter as the film progresses.
+Some great acting by Allison Brie, who plays Sarah; there’s a strange fragility in her eyes that threatens to shatter as the film progresses.
+You can stream ‘Horse Girl’ here.

 7. Lucid Dream (2017)

-A father desperately searching for his missing son has exhausted almost every avenue in the three years since the child got abducted.
+A father desperately searching for his missing son has exhausted almost every avenue in the three years since the child was abducted.
 He finally comes across the method of lucid dreaming that will enable him to see the exact moment when his son got kidnapped and track him from there, all while sleeping.
 ‘Lucid Dream’ is an intense South Korean sci-fi mystery-thriller that is not completely without faults.
 It mostly maintains the fast-paced fervor but stumbles a bit here and there when it gets way too emotional for the genre.
+You can watch the movie here.

 6. The Call (2020)